 Overview and Zoomed (Figures 2 and 3)

-② Signal ruler indicating 0 bar or atmospheric pressure.
+2. Signal ruler indicating 0 bar or atmospheric pressure.

-④ The Ruler Legend records the numerical pressure, time and degree values relative to the position of the Signal, Time and Rotation rulers.
+4. The ruler legend records the numerical pressure, time and degree values relative to the position of the signal, time and rotation rulers.

 Zoomed (Figure 3)

-⑩ Arrows denoting the direction of piston travel labelled with the relevant stroke of the four-stroke cycle.
+10. Arrows denoting the direction of piston travel, labelled with the relevant stroke of the four-stroke cycle.

-⑪ Zoom tools are at your disposal in order to zoom into the two consecutive compression peaks and towers.
+11. Zoom tools are at your disposal in order to zoom into the two consecutive compression peaks and towers.

-Compression towers and peaks (See More Information, item 2).
+Compression towers and peaks

 Note: Peak cylinder pressure of the compression stroke can be considered as TDC (top dead centre).